 U.S., Russia agree to prisoner swap to release Evan Gershkovich, Paul Whelan and others

 The Biden administration has agreed to a prisoner exchange with Russia and is expected to soon secure the release of three American citizens imprisoned in Russia including Wall Street Journal reporter Evan Gershkovich, Marine veteran Paul Whelan, and Russian-American radio journalist Alsu Kurmasheva, a senior administration official confirms.
-The swap would be part of an historically complex 24-person prisoner swap between the U.S., Russia, Germany and three other Western countries.
+Others are believed to be part of the deal.

 Whelan and Gershkovich were both imprisoned in Russia on accusations of espionage that were consistently disputed by the United States.
 Kurmasheva, a dual American and Russian citizen, was detained in Russia in June of 2023 on charges of spreading false information about the Russian army.